riotkit-org/pipelines/README.md

 ## pipelines

-Shared pipelines are synchronized by running a pipeline "synchronize.yaml" manually from GitHub Actions panel.
+Shared pipelines are synchronized by running a pipeline "Synchronize pipelines" manually from GitHub Actions panel.

 ### Usage and contributions